2019 Sacred Heart Pioneers football team

-The 2019 Sacred Heart Pioneers football team represented Sacred Heart University as a member of the Northeast Conference (NEC) in the 2019 NCAA Division I FCS football season.
-They were led by seventh-year head coach Mark Nofri and played their home games at Campus Field.
+The 2019 Sacred Heart Pioneers football team represented Sacred Heart University as a member of the Northeast Conference (NEC) during the 2019 NCAA Division I FCS football season.
+Led by eighth-year head coach Mark Nofri, the Pioneers compiled an overall record of 7–5 with a mark of 4–3 in conference play, tying for third place in the NEC.
+Sacred Heart played home games at Campus Field in Fairfield, Connecticut.

-Previous season

-The Pioneers finished the 2018 season 7–4, 5–1 in NEC play to be NEC co-champions with Duquesne.
-Due to their head-to-head loss to Duquesne, they did not receive the NEC's automatic bid to the FCS Playoffs and did not receive and at-large bid.

 Preseason

 Preseason coaches' poll

 The NEC released their preseason coaches' poll on July 24, 2019.
 The Pioneers were picked to finish in second place.

 Preseason All-NEC team

 The Pioneers had two players at two positions selected to the preseason all-NEC team.